testcontainers/testcontainers-rs/README.md

 ## Usage

+### `testcontainers` is the core crate

+The crate provides an API for working with containers in a test environment.

 1. Depend on `testcontainers`
-2. Import `use testcontainers::*`.

-Check [the integration tests](./testcontainers/tests) on how to use the library.
+2. Implement `testcontainers::core::Image` for necessary docker-images
+3. Run it with any available client `testcontainers::clients::*`

+### Ready-to-use images

+The easiest way to use `testcontainers` is to depend on ready-to-use images (aka modules).

-A set of ready-to-use images (aka modules) is available as a community-maintained crate: [testcontainers-modules](https://github.com/testcontainers/testcontainers-rs-modules-community)
+Modules are available as a community-maintained crate: [testcontainers-modules](https://github.com/testcontainers/testcontainers-rs-modules-community)

 ## License